Deep Connection between Vit D and Calcium Deficiency with Psoriasis and other Auto Immune Diseases

 3. Supplements: Consider consulting with a healthcare professional about taking Calcium supplements to address any deficiencies or maintain optimal levels.

 4. Lifestyle Modifications: Engage in stress-reducing activities, exercise regularly, and get enough sleep to promote overall well-being.
+Change your mattress or get a memory foam pillow for better comfort.

 The relationship between psoriasis, vitamin D, calcium deficiency, and other autoimmune diseases is complex but more research in this domain is pointing to a solid relation between them.
 Vitamin D deficiency can exacerbate psoriatic symptoms and may be linked to other autoimmune conditions.
 Calcium also plays a vital role in skin cell synthesis impacting auto immune diseases like Psoriasis.